simplygoodwork/gw.ultimate-package/README.markdown

 Getting started
 ---------------

 The package is a barebones framework to help you rapidly develop your projects.
-Create templates duplicated from index.php as you need them, use elements.php to check your styles.
-You can change the screen.css reference in _start.php to screen_prototype.css to use the experimental prototyping stylesheet.
+Create templates using the [Twig template engine][http://twig.sensiolabs.org/] in `/templates/` as you need them, use `/templates/elements.html` to check your styles.

 *Installing SASS*

-If you don't already have SASS installed, open a terminal window and type:
+If you don't already have SASS installed, open a terminal window and type: `gem install sass`

-    gem install sass

 If you're using TextMate, be sure to install the TextMate bundle:

 * [TM1][https://github.com/kuroir/SCSS.tmbundle]
 * [TM2][https://gist.github.com/1633355]

-To run SASS from the command line, open a terminal window and type:

-    sass --watch static/css --style compressed
+To run SASS from the command line, open a terminal window and type: `sass --watch static/css --style compressed`

 Before you deploy to production
 -------------------------------

 Firstly, don't forget to remove the following files or folders:

-* elements.php
-* static/css/screen_prototype.css
+* `templates/elements.html`
-* static/images/dev/
+* `static/images/dev/`

 Then, the following are also worth considering:

-* Update your humans.txt in the root directory
+* Update your `humans.txt` file in the root directory
-* Update the holding assets in /holding/
+* Update the holding assets in `/holding/`

 License
 =======